The local sandbox

 eyes on the runtime.

-- List projects and service state
+- List projects, Doctor output, and service state

 - Tail live log streams

-- Start, stop, and restart services
+- Start, stop, restart, and send input to services

 The new way to manage localhost.